 As impressive as the church is from afar, it is even more so up close.
-However, we were a little surprised to find that neither the grounds, nor the interior, are yet complete.
+However, we were a little surprised to find that neither the grounds, nor the interior, are yet fully complete.

 Leave the Sameba Cathedral and walk southwest on Samreklo Street.
 Continue walking on the street (the name changes to Malkhaz Abdushelishvili Street) to the…

-Housing the Presidential Administration of Georgia, the Presidential Palace eloquently sits high on a cliff on the left bank of the river.
-The president of Georgia is the highest government position in the country, a position which was incorporated in 1991 after Georgia declared independence from the former Soviet Union.
+Housing the Presidential Administration of Georgia, the Presidential Palace eloquently sits high on a cliff on the left bank of the Mtkvari river.
+The president of Georgia is the highest government official in the country, a position which was incorporated in 1991 after Georgia declared independence from the former Soviet Union.

 Rike Park sits on the bank on the Mtkvari River below the Presidential Palace.
 The spacious park has several gardens, walking paths and play areas.

 Leave Rike Park via the…

 Some think the modern structure looks out of place in the heart of the Old Town and the unique shape have earned it interesting nicknames, like Sushi Bridge and Always Ultra (referring to the maxi-pad shape).
-Regardless, a walk across the bridge provides stunning views of Tbilisi’s Old Town.
+Regardless, a walk across the Peace Bridge provides stunning views of Tbilisi’s Old Town.